• Tokyo & Osaka, Japan

 Not rated

 A comfortable oyster bar with good bar seating.
 The first time we visited, it was a rainy day and lovely.
-The second time, they turned off the AC at 2pm to rush everyone out.
+The second time, it was in the depth of summer and they turned off the AC at 2pm to rush everyone out.
 They have one decent white burgundy on the menu, but otherwise the wine list is very limited.

 Overall: Recommend